MuemarXe/muemarxe/README.md

 - 🌱 I’m currently learning and testing **Advanced artificial intelligence for robotics using Nvidia Programable GPUs and Developing Golang backends**

+- Rust is the language I'm advancing for my embedded system at the moment.

 - 💬 Ask me about **Embedded Systems and Robotics**

 - 📫 How to reach me **muemarevans@gmail.com**